 This week we looked at:

-- the relationship between plan, elevation and section.
-A plan will tell you where things are.
-The elevation and section add further information that cannot be obtained from the plan.
+- the relationships between plan, elevation and section.
+A plan will give important spatial information such as layout.
+The elevation and section add further information that cannot be obtained from the plan, such as the height of elements of an interior and the interior’s relationship with other spaces.
 All three work together to give different types of information about the design.

 - two point interior and exterior perspective.